RobertoLorusso/MusicManager/README.md

 ### Possible problems and debugging

-AppleMusicDRM Converter removes some symbols like ":\?" from the names of files, while Apple Music XML doesn't.
+AppleMusicDRM Converter removes some symbols like **":\\?"** from the names of files, while Apple Music XML doesn't.
-This creates ambiguity and some songs stored on your might not be found from AMXML.
+This creates ambiguity and some songs stored on your device might not be found from AMXML.

 To overcome this problem always check that the number of songs in the playlist matches the number of links (or copies) created with AMXML.tolink().
 If the numbers are different, you can explore the missing files by invoking: